Open EVERY Sunday

 All aboard for a step back in time!
-Experience the charm of our vintage steam trains, operating every Sunday from 11:00 AM to 4:30 PM, and Wednesday evenings at 7:00 PM and 9:00 PM.
+Experience the charm of our vintage steam trains, operating every Sunday from 11:00 AM to 4:30 PM.

 Journey through the breathtaking Groudle Glen, winding your way to the picturesque Sea Lion Rocks tearooms, where you can relax and enjoy the views.